doegan32/Light-Field-Style-Transfer/README.md

 ### Style transfer with local angular consistency
 **Preparation**
+- The disparity between neighbouring light field viewpoints must be calculated in advance.
+This can be done using whatever method you choos and we used [DeepFlow](http://lear.inrialpes.fr/src/deepflow/).
 - The code requires the pretrained VGG19 network [5].
 Download this [here](https://bethgelab.org/media/uploads/pytorch_models/vgg_conv.pth) and save to a directory called "/models".
 - Saved your desired style image to a directory called "/styles".
 An example style image is provided with this repository.